SylvainRbns/Home_Assistant_USB_serial_to_MIDI_Arduino_Bridge/README.md

 The aim of this project was to be able to send MIDI notes from Home Assistant (running as OS on a Raspberry Pi4) to a Behringer X32 digital Audio Mixing Desk.

-This command has to be launched in the Home assistant terminal in order to work: cat -v /dev/ttyUSB0

-I currently need to re-launch this command in the terminal after each reboot.

 "MEGA2560 CODE" is the code for the MEGA2560 Board.
 At first, I tried with an arduino UNO but this board have only 1 serial port, so I moved to a MEGA2560 in order to have multiple serial ports.